greiginsydney/Homebridge-cbus-installer/SETUP.md

 31. Step 32 here picks up with the output from the script's "step2".
 (Yes, I probably need to rename them to make this less confusing.)

-32. __If everything went OK after step 28, the script proceeded to run step2 automatically.__
+32. __If everything went OK after step 28, the script proceeds to run step2 automatically.__

 33. The script will now move some of the supporting files from the repo to their final homes, and edit some of the default config in the Pi.